ThatSpaceGuy/Prime-Solo-Project-groupVance/readme.md

     o	Personal Stats Box
       •	If logged out, then introductory message
         •	If logged in, then:
-          •	Prayed today?
+          •	Goal today?
-            o	Database READ for prayer that day o	If not, then Button for Yes
+            o	Database READ for Step that day o	If not, then Button for Yes
               •	Click: DB UPDATE
-            o	If yes, then message saying thanks for praying today and Button for undo
+            o	If yes, then message saying thanks and Button for undo
               •	Click: DB DELETE
-          •	You have covered # of days with prayer! o	DB READ o	Group Stats Box
+          •	You have taken # of steps toward your goal! o	DB READ o	Group Stats Box
       •	If logged out, then introductory message